Deploying SLURM Cluster

 MySQL deployment

-You can deploy MySQL using the Helm Chart of Bitnami and develop an Argo CD app.
+You can deploy MySQL using the Helm Chart of Bitnami and deploy it with ArgoCD.

 After deploying the MySQL/MariaDB server, you must create a slurm database.
 Open a shell on the MySQL container and run: